Atopic Dermatitis(Atopic Eczema)

 Since eczema patients have a constitutional skin defect, no permanent cure is possible.
 Fortunately, our physician has effective ways of controlling eczema; most people are able to live comfortably with their skin handicap.

 Cortisone compounds applied to the skin are one of the best treatments for controlling eczema.
 Most cortisone salves can be used safely for years.
-When large areas of the body are treated with strong cortisone salves, periodic medical check-ups are necessary.
 Certain cortisones should not be applied to the face, armpits, groin or rectal area.
 In severe eczema, it’s sometimes necessary to take cortisone by mouth or injections; however, this is done only for short periods and under the close supervision of a doctor.